- Conditions We Treat

 The pancreas is a large gland located in your upper abdomen, just below your ribs, and is a vital part of the digestive system.
-The pancreas produces digestive enzymes, which break down food so it can be absorbed into the body, and hormones – including insulin, which helps keep your blood sugar levels stable.
 Pancreatic cancer occurs the genetic material of cells in the pancreas become damaged or changed, producing mutations that affect normal cell growth and division.
 The abnormal cells then replicate, causing cancer.
 If undetected, the cancer can spread beyond the pancreas and move to other parts of the body.

-Around 8,800 people are diagnosed with pancreatic cancer in the UK each year, making it the 11th most common cancer*.
-Cancer of the pancreas is more common in older people, with about half of all new cases diagnosed in people who are aged 75 or over*.
-It’s uncommon in people under 40 years of age, but affects both men and women equally*.
+Around 8,800 people are diagnosed with pancreatic cancer in the UK each year, making it the 11th most common cancer.
+Cancer of the pancreas is more common in older people, with about half of all new cases diagnosed in people who are aged 75 or over.
+It affects both men and women equally.

-The precise causes of pancreatic cancer are unknown, but several risk factors have been identified, including:
+The precise causes of pancreatic cancer are unknown, but several risk factors have been identified.
+Read more about the risk factors here.

 Pancreatic cancers shows symptoms that include: